Bylaws

 Section 5.
 Quorum and Voting.

-- A majority of the Officers and of all seven (7) voting members of the Team must be present, in-person or via electronic means, at a meeting to constitute a quorum (defined as a total of at least seven (7) members, four (4) voting and three (3) Officers).
-A quorum is required for the Team to conduct business.
-Unless defined elsewhere within these Bylaws, decisions by the Team shall be made by a majority of those voting members present in-person or by electronic means at a meeting after a quorum has been established.
+1. A majority of members of the Leadership Team must be present, in-person or via electronic means, at a meeting to constitute a quorum (defined as a total of at least six (6) members.
+A quorum is required for the Leadership Team to conduct business.
+Unless defined elsewhere within these Bylaws, decisions by the Leadership Team shall be made by a majority of those voting members present in- person or by electronic means at a meeting after a quorum has been established.

-- Each voting member is entitled to vote at a meeting of the Team upon each proposal presented at the meeting.
+2. Each voting member is entitled to vote at a meeting of the Leadership Team upon each proposal presented.
 The vote of each member is weighed equally.
 During extenuating circumstances, a member may vote by written proxy.

 Section 8.
 Conduct of Meetings.
-Meetings of the Team shall be presided over by the President or, in his or her absence, by an Officer or member selected by the President, to act as the Chairman for that specific meeting.
-The Secretary of the Corporation shall act as Secretary of all meetings of the Team provided that, in his or her absence, the presiding Officer shall appoint another person to act as Secretary of the Meeting.
+Meetings of the Team shall be presided over by the President or, in his or her absence, by a Leadership team member selected by the President, to act as the Chairman for that specific meeting.
+The Secretary of the Corporation shall act as Secretary of all meetings of the Leadership Team.
+In the event of his or her absence, the President shall appoint another person to act as Secretary of the Meeting.

 Section 9.
 Meetings.
-Meetings of the Leadership Team are open to all governance team members, unless the meeting is an executive session, and open to team members by invitation.
-Governance team members may participate in any annual, regular, or special meeting of the Team by means of a conference telephone or similar communications equipment by which all persons participating in the meeting can hear each other at the same time.
+Meetings of the Leadership Team are open to all governance team members unless the meeting requires an executive session, which will then be by invitation only.
+Governance team members may participate in any annual, regular, or special meeting of the Leadership Team by means of a conference telephone or similar communications equipment by which all persons participating in the meeting can hear each other at the same time.
 Such participation shall constitute presence in person at the meeting.

 ARTICLE IX.
 OVERSIGHT TEAM